 QUOTE: “So we don’t guarantee indexing.
 So just because something is in a sitemap file isn’t a guarantee that we will actually index it.
 It might be completely normal that we don’t actually index all of those pages… that even if you do everything technically correct there’s no guarantee that we will actually index everything.”
 John Mueller, 2018

 I have looked at a lot of sites with such indexation problems.
 In my experience the most common reasons for poor indexation levels of a sitemap on a site with thousands or millions of pages are:

 Pages that are almost guaranteed to get into Google’s index have one common feature: They have unique content on them.

 In short, if you are building doorway type pages without unique content on them, Google won’t index them all properly.
 If you are sloppy, and also produce thin pages on the site, Google won’t exactly reward that behaviour either.

-Google rewards (in 2019) a smaller site with fat, in-depth pages a lot more than a larger site with millions of thinner pages.
+Google rewards a smaller site with fat, in-depth pages a lot more than a larger site with millions of thinner pages.

 Perhaps Google can work out how much unique text a particular site has on it and weighs that score with the number of pages the site produces.
 Who knows.

 The important takeaway is ‘Why would Google let millions of your auto-generated pages rank, anyway?”